fyabc/Toys/README.md

 # Toys

-Some toy code in Python, many from Python Cookbook.
+Some toy code in Python.